Urayoan1995/Open-Stock-AI/README.md

 pip install streamlit

-To run, make sure you have files "Home.py" and "pages" folder, run the command
+To run, make sure you have files "Home.py", the "pages" folder, and the "NASDAQ" CSV file.
+After which, run the command on terminal

 streamlit run Home.py